dashpay/docs/wallets/recovery.rst

 Update Dash Core to the latest version according to the :ref:`installation instructions <dashcore-installation>`.
-If you have only a wallet file and no existing installation of Dash Core, simply install Dash Core according to the instructions here and start it once to create the DashCore folder.
+If you have only a wallet file and no existing installation of Dash Core, simply install Dash Core according to the :ref:`installation instructions
+<dashcore-installation>` and start it once to create the DashCore
+folder.
 Then close Dash Core and copy the *wallet.dat* file you want to restore to the DashCore folder in the location specified below, replacing or renaming the existing file.

 +----------+--------------------------------+-----------------------------------------------------------------------------------------------+
 | Platform | Path to data folder            | How to navigate                                                                               |